Chapter 44 : Goosebumps

 “Oi!
 Watch it!”

-Before I knew it, I was stumbling straight into another body.
+Before I knew it, I was stumbling straight into another body, pitching forward as I trampled over a pair of big feet.
 I looked up, blinking dazedly, to see familiar curly hair and light green, dancing eyes.

 “Fred?”
 I said faintly.

 Fred frowned.
 “Is that you, Aggy?”
-He blanched, quickly realizing his mistake.
+He reared back, quickly realizing his mistake.
 “Uh, I mean, IS THAT YOU, COMPLETE STRANGER-GIRL WHO I ABSOLUTELY DO NOT KNOW AND HAVE NO RELATION TO?”

-I rolled my eyes as Freddy menacingly stared down nearby people, as if daring them to challenge him on what he’d just said.
-No one was paying us attention, though, too busy chatting and partying and drinking like normal teenagers.
+I rolled my eyes while Freddy menacingly stared down nearby people, daring them to challenge him on what he’d just said.
+No one was paying us any attention, though, too busy chatting and partying like normal teenagers.

 “My specialty,” Fred nodded, before abruptly switching tactics.
 He lowered his voice in a paranoid whisper.
 “How’d the Cooper thing go?”

-Fred blinked, the laughter gone from his eyes.
-He stepped closer.
+Fred blinked dumbly, the laughter gone from his eyes.
 “What?”

-By the time I was done, Fred was seething.
+By the time I was done, Fred was seething, his mouth twisted into a furious scowl.
 I could practically see the smoke spiraling out of his nostrils.

 “Are you serious, Agatha?”

 Maybe it was from my years of knowing him, or the way his hands were curled into fists, but I could tell what Freddy was thinking.
-Already, he was looking away from me, scanning the crowd with sharp eyes.
+Already, he was looking away from me, scanning the crowd with sharp, angered eyes.
 And I knew just who he was looking for.

-“Fred – no,” I commanded, voice clear and authorative.
+“Fred — no,” I commanded, voice clear and authoritative.
 “I know you want to go find Cooper right now, but you can’t.
 You have to think about Evelyn.
 She’s your priority.
 Okay?”

 When Fred didn’t respond, I gripped his shoulders tighter.
 “Okay?”

-I released Fred.
-He snapped his eyes to me, and the cloudy rage in his gaze seemed to clear for a moment.
+I released Fred and he stumbled backwards dazedly, snapping his eyes to me.
+The cloudy rage in his gaze seemed to clear for a moment.

 “Okay,” he gritted out, determined, and then he spun around and left.